 It's Music, Music, Music!

-The following is background information on the books of The Dear Maude Trilogy.
+The following is background information for the books of The Dear Maude Trilogy

 Some say love is the universal language.
 I happen to believe that music is, because, despite the language a song is written in or how badly we butcher the lyrics when we sing it, good music can resonate with anyone who hears or feels it—plus, it’s timeless.